 Not a Berserker, but even more of a Boisterous Bruiser, would be Boyd from Path of Radiance and Radiant Dawn.
 His interactions with Ike are hilarious, though not quite as much as his interactions with Mist.

 Another non-Berserker, the Axefighter/Warrior Bartre.
-Especially his Rekka no Ken incarnation, where he keeps wanting a rematch with his rival and love interest Karla and his "death" quote has him swearing he'll be back to action ASAP?
+Especially his Rekka no Ken incarnation, where he keeps wanting a rematch with his rival and love interest Karla and his "death" quote has him swearing he'll be back to action.

 FE's most triumphant female example, Vaida!

-Fire Emblem Awakening gives us many of them, most notably Basilio, Vaike, Gregor, and Owain.
+Fire Emblem Awakening has many of them, most notably Basilio, Vaike, Gregor, and Owain.
 (More meaningful once you remember that Vaike and Gregor can be potential fathers for Owain.)
 Cynthia might be a mix of this trope and Genki Girl, and she and Owain can potentially fall in love.

 Khelgar Ironfist from Neverwinter Nights 2.
 A dwarf who aspires to be a monk because he likes to punch stuff and joins your party because you seem good at getting into fights.